Hikkaduwa, Sri Lanka

 Hikkaduwa: Eating and Drinking

-- Asian Jewel: Probably the best restaurant in Hikkaduwa; a few kilometres inland on the lagoon.
-Asian Jewel Boutique Hotel is British-owned and Dale and Tanya offer a selection of excellent Western and Eastern dishes which rarely disappoint.
-The wine list is also impressive and the service impeccable.
+- Asian Jewel: A few kilometres inland, overlooking the lagoon.
+Asian Jewel is British-owned and Dale and Tanya offer a selection of excellent Western and Eastern dishes which rarely disappoint.
 Ideal for a special treat or occasion.

 - Top Secret / The Harmony: Good restaurant and chill out area on the beach in Narigama.
 During the season, occasional parties are held here.
 This is the place to come if you have children as it has a kids area and serves fabulous ice-cream.
 Also the focus of a lot of daytime surfer activity.
 Wi-fi available.

-- Roti No.1: A great place to sample roties - a favourite local snack.
+- Roti No.1: A great place to sample rotis - a favourite local snack.
 Incredibly good value.
-Local style rice and curry and snacks (called 'short eats' or 'bites') are also available.
-There are 2 other roti shops opposite each other in Narigama, which are similar, but No.1 opposite Citrus Hotel is the best.
+Local style rice and curry and snacks (called 'short eats') are also available.
+There are 2 other roti shops opposite each other in Narigama, which are similar, but No.1 opposite Citrus Hotel is probably the best.